dusiburg/dusiburg/README.md

 ### Hey 👋
-#### 💻 I'm a developer with a passion for web development, particularly HTML, CSS, JavaScript and PHP.
-I also can work with React, Next.js and Node.js to build dynamic and engaging frontend and backend.
-I have experience of work with React Native and Expo Framework.
+#### 💻 I'm Ivan and I enjoy creating websites and experimenting with different ideas in programming.
+I like playing around with design, which makes projects more interesting.
+I use Next.js, Tailwind, Prisma, PostgreSQL, Go and other languages and utils in my projects.

-#### 💪🏻 I am capable of taking on any task that involves the technologies mentioned above, as well as MySQL or PostgreSQL!
+#### 💪🏻 I am capable of taking on any task that involves the technologies mentioned above!